aaronparker/aaronparker.github.io/_posts/2006-08-25-scheduling-reboots-for-the-access-gateway.md

 <font face="courier new,courier">chroot /cag</font>

-  1. Run <font face="courier new,courier">setup</font> and change the firewall settings from 'high&#8217; to 'disabled&#8217;.
+  1. Run <font face="courier new,courier">setup</font> and change the firewall settings from 'high' to 'disabled'.
-  2. Go to system services, deselect 'iptables&#8217;, make sure sshd and xinetd are selected, and press quit to save changes.
+  2. Go to system services, deselect 'iptables', make sure sshd and xinetd are selected, and press quit to save changes.
   3. Now run the SSH daemon to generate the key pairs:

 <font face="courier new,courier">/etc/init.d/sshd</font>